Siege of Busanjin: Background

 The Japanese invasion force consisting of 400 transports bearing 18,700 men under the command of Konishi Yukinaga departed from Tsushima Island on 23 May and arrived at Busan harbor without any incident.
-The commander of Busan, Jeong Bal, spotted the invasion fleet while hunting on Yeong Island off Busan Harbor and rushed back to Busan to prepare defenses.
-A single vessel bearing the daimyō of Tsushima Sō Yoshitoshi (who had been a member of the Japanese mission to Korea in 1589) detached from the Japanese fleet with a letter to the commander of Busan, Jeong Bal, demanding that the Korean forces stand down to allow the Japanese armies to proceed on towards China.
+The commander of Busan, Chŏng Pal, spotted the invasion fleet while hunting on Yeong Island off Busan Harbor and rushed back to Busan to prepare defenses.
+A single vessel bearing the daimyō of Tsushima Sō Yoshitoshi (who had been a member of the Japanese mission to Korea in 1589) detached from the Japanese fleet with a letter to the commander of Busan, Chŏng Pal, demanding that the Korean forces stand down to allow the Japanese armies to proceed on towards China.
 The letter went unanswered, and the Japanese commenced landing operations from 0400 the following morning.

-The Joseon fleet of 150 ships did nothing and sat idle at port while Gyeongsang Left Navy Commander Bak Hong reported to Gyeongsang Right Navy Commander Won Gyun, who thought the invasion might have been a really large trade mission.
+The Joseon fleet of 150 ships did nothing and sat idle at port while Gyeongsang Left Navy Commander Pak Hong reported to Gyeongsang Right Navy Commander Wŏn Kyun, who thought the invasion might have been a really large trade mission.